rx9933/Cardio-Disease/README.md

     ```bash
     curl localhost:5000/jobs/graph_rf -X POST -d '{"disease":"stroke", "risk_factors":["current smoking"], "location":"Texas", "breakout_params":"65+"}' -H "Content-Type: application/json"
     ```
      Note that the disease and risk_factors are required parameters to be input. location and breakout_params are optional values.
+There is also a "detrend" flag that can be sent to "True" or "False"; it is automatically initialized as False.
 Also note that multiple risk factors can be analyzed at a single time; simply add to the list of risk_factors: "risk_factors":["Smoking", "Physical Inactivity"].

       This returns:
     ```bash